dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0026
-Start with  spec_0000, create a project using the new component creation API --- which will evolve as I go:)
+Start with  spec_0000, create a project using the new component creation API --- starting with a single package project
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0026',